 words or less for theses.

-- Do not copy and paste your Word document abstract into the text box.
-Please type from
+- Please type your abstract from scratch.
+Do not copy and paste your Word document abstract into the text box.
+If you do copy

 entire abstract must be single spaced; however, indent seven spaces at the beginning

 of each new paragraph.
 The font type and font size must be Arial, 12 point.

 - Complete as much of the front matter form as you wish and then select Add.

 - When you access the form a second time, you will be asked to Save rather than Add.
 DO NOT ADD A NEW FORM TO THE SYSTEM.
 Work with your original submission.

 - After the front matter has been completed, upload your document and any audio/visual